 Theory is thus within the order of “relative truth” that Lenin borrows from Engels, speaking of the

-In respect to theory, the revolutionary crisis functions as a cut [coup de ciseau], through which the noted difference between truth and ideology is accentuated and realized through the fracturing of the Möbius strip, breaking these terms apart.
+In respect to theory, the revolutionary crisis functions as a scissor-cut [coup de ciseau], through which the noted difference between truth and ideology is accentuated and realized through the fracturing of the Möbius strip, breaking these terms apart.
 Knowledge pays the price, as its place is abolished by this division.
-What was the case for organization holds for theory as well: the crisis acts as a practical functor of truth, marking the ruptural point between a long-winded science and a truth liberated from its silence.
+What was the case for organization holds for theory as well: the crisis acts as a practical functor of truth, marking the point of rupture between a long-winded scientism and a truth briefly liberated from its silence.